Arndtman/BoyoRPG/README.md

 To play, open a version (i.e 042 folder) and run BoyoRPG.py

-ART CREDITS WILL BE GIVEN ON FINAL RELEASE!
+ART CREDITS LISTED IN "Credits.txt"

 Patches are in ascending order.
 Look for the most up to date patch/version.